jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 A screenshot here. alpha.water (interpolated) Time = 0.5 sec.
 ![mesh](damBreak_mesh.png)

 The mesh refinement simulation took 761 seconds with dt=0.001 sec.
-The time discretization method is Euler. which according to the OpenFoam documentation is implicit, first order accurate, transient.
+The time discretization method is Euler, which according to the OpenFoam documentation is implicit, first order accurate, and transient.

+# Backward Time Scheme not allowed in two phase models

-Let us change the time discretization to dt=.01 sec.
-Do we need to take account the Courant number? or should we consider Backward which is implict, second order accurate, conditionally stable but not guaranteed boundedness?
+Let us change the time discretization to dt=0.01 sec.
+We use the backward time scheme which is implict, second order accurate, conditionally stable but not guaranteed boundedness.
-We modify the controlDict file to change the time step.
+We modify the controlDict file to change the time step to dt=.01 sec and modify the fvSchemes file for ddtSchemes to backward.
+If we run interFoam with these specifications, we get an error message "only Euler and CrankNicolson schemes are supported," with some section of the code involving two phase models.
+This makes sense because backward time schemes are not guaranteed bounded.

+Instead we will try the CrankNicolson time scheme with dt=0.01 sec.
+# Crank Nicolson time scheme

 2. weirOverflow
   This tutorial uses a turbulence model, kEpsilon (k-e) two equation model.